Introduction: DIY - Motorcycle Oil Change - 2017 Kawasaki Ninja 650 / Z650

 Step 6: Remove the Oil Fill Bolt

 Once the flow out of the oil drain bolt hole has slowed down a bit, remove the oil fill bolt at the top to speed up the draining.
-Personally, I installed this aftermarket CNC Oil Fill Bolt since it requires an allen key to remove, making it less tamper friendly, and a lot more aesthetically pleasing given how flush it is.
+Personally, I installed this aftermarket CNC Oil Filler Cap since it requires an Allen key to remove, making it less tamper friendly, and a lot more aesthetically pleasing given how flush it is.
 The Oil Fill Bolt for the 2017 Kawasaki Ninja 650 is 20mm x 2.5mm.
 If you have more questions regarding compatibility with this bike, check this compatibility list.

 Step 7: Remove the Oil Filter and Prep the Replacement Oil Filter